balmli/no.almli.heatingcontroller/README.md

 - Is current price below / above
 - Current price is among / is not among the [x] hours of the days lowest prices
 - Current price is among / is not among the [x] hours of the days highest prices
+- The following [x] hours are among / are not among the [y] hours of today's lowest prices
+- The following [x] hours are among / are not among the [y] hours of today's highest prices
 - Current price is / is not [x] % above today's average
 - Current price is / is not [x] % below today's average
 - Current price is / is not [x] % above the average of the next [y] hours